+Silver Fern Farm's environmental and administrative performance during the 2022-2023 period were high.
+The on-site management and operation of the Hawera meat plant site was generally satisfactory.
+With regard to the stormwater systems.
 An upgrade to the stormwater system commenced in 2020-2021.
 As a result of this upgrade, it was agreed that an update to the stormwater management and contingency plan would not be required until the new system was operational.
 However, the upgrade project took longer than anticipated due to COVID restrictions and delays in availability of materials.
 A draft Stormwater Management Plan was received in October 2021, which included a section covering the updated contingency plan.
-At the time of writing, a final version of the Plan had not been provided to Council as Silver Fern Farms are waiting for the finalised version of the operational manual for the new stormwater isolation system.
+An updated Stormwater Management Plan was submitted with a consent replacement application.

-For water abstraction, there was full compliance with the limit on maximum daily rate taken from Tawhiti Stream during the period under review.
+For water abstraction, there was compliance with the limit on maximum daily rate taken for general purpose from Tawhiti Stream during the period under review.
 The telemetry system for delivery of abstraction data to Council that was installed in October 2012 was maintained.